 Theft of Swords – Michael J Sullivan

 Michael J Sullivan’s Theft of Swords is a very easy read.
 Any fans of Lord of the Rings will find this to be a more modern style of the clichés that Tolkien effectively founded.
 His prose is simple, and his plot is seemingly straightforward.
 The real selling point for this book is the brilliant dynamic between Hadrian and Royce.
-Hadrian is a charming and amicable man who is prone to niceties, as opposed to grim, murderous Royce.
+Hadrian is a charming and amiable man who is prone to niceties, as opposed to grim, murderous Royce.
 They’re a pair of thieves who from the onset amused me with their dynamic.

 Sullivan’s world is heavy on world building, but this book is for anyone who liked Tolkien’s world-building but wants a bit more darkness in their tales.

-The dwarves and elves are second class citizens following the rise of a powerful human empire that has since collapsed into squabbling kingdoms.
+The dwarves and elves are second-class citizens following the rise of a powerful human empire that has since collapsed into squabbling kingdoms.
 Elves are enslaved and dwarves are in ghettos.
 Anyone familiar with the Dragon Age lore will be familiar with this sort of society.

 They’re fine with a blade, but they’re not the sharpest tools at times.
 Manipulated and pushed where they never want to go.
-These two are prone to getting caught up in events that change the world, when all they want is to get a decent payout.
+These two are prone to getting caught up in events that change the world when all they want is to get a decent payout.

 The books are worth reading for these two alone.
-These started off as self published novellas that I disliked originally, however when I picked up the properly edited novel that was published in stores, I was hooked.
+These started off as self-published novellas that I disliked originally, however when I picked up the properly edited novel that was published in stores, I was hooked.
 I was a hundred or so pages in before I immediately went and bought the other two books in the trilogy.

 If you’re looking to get into fantasy and you liked the Lord of the Rings movies these are definitely for you.

-However those not too familiar with the genre may find the world-building elements heavy from the get go.
+However, those not too familiar with the genre may find the world-building elements heavy from the get-go.
 We’re quickly introduced to fantastical gods, churches, names, and races that may seem to take away from the plot.

-I still firmly believe this is worth reading for anyone who is looking for a sort of “grown up” Lord of the Rings.
+I still firmly believe this is worth reading for anyone who is looking for a sort of “grown-up” Lord of the Rings.
 It has its problems, but it’s still worth your while for dipping your toes into epic fantasy.

 Suggested reading: The Traitor’s Blade – Sebastien de Castell, Way of Shadows – Brent Weeks.